bokkypoobah/FixedSupplyTokenFactory/UserGuide.md

 For an example, we will deploy a token contract contract with the symbol `LEMON`, name `Lemonade 🍋 Stand`, 2 decimal places and a fixed totalSupply of 1000.00 tokens.
 This could represent the proportional share in the lemonade stand enterprise.

 For this exercise, I will be using MyCrypto to interact with the factory contract, and MetaMask as the signing wallet.
+And I will be deploying my token contract on the Ropsten tesnet.

 #### 1. Select your desired network in MetaMask

+* Click on the MetaMask icon in your web browser tool bar
 * Click on the selected network in the top to select a new network:
   <kbd><img src="images/MetaMask-SelectNetwork.png" /></kbd>

 #### 2. Navigate to MyCrypto and select the right network

-In this example, I will be using the Ropsten testnet.

 * Navigate to the contracts interaction page https://mycrypto.com/contracts/interact:
     <kbd><img src="images/MyCrypto-FirstScreen.png" /></kbd>